b-lukaszuk/BS_wJ_eng/contents/regex.md

 #### Regex Solution 1 {#sec:regex_problem_solution1}

-The solution is pretty straightforward if you read through Example 1 and 3 in,
+The solution is pretty straightforward if you read through Example 1 and 3 in
-@sec:regex_problem_intro.,
+@sec:regex_problem_intro.

 ```
 replace.(datesMMDDYYYY, r"(\d{2})(\d{2})(\d{4})" => s"\3-\1-\2")